Where to Drink in Brighton

 Best Pubs for Food

-Recently refurbished and re-opened, the Pond is a fantastic little pub close to the station.
+The Pond is a fantastic little pub close to the station.
 With a wide range of craft beers and food from the Street Diner, you can’t go wrong.
 Baby Bao are regulars, serving Taiwanese street food in the form of steamed buns.
 It’s not to be missed.

 Specialising in all things smoked, the Little Blue Smokehouse at the Hare and Hounds is the perfect option for anyone feeling a little peckish.
 Find out more about The Little Blue Smokehouse in our Guide to Eating in Brighton or by looking at the current menu here.
 Aside from the great food, the Hare and Hounds also has a wide range of craft beers & lagers.
 For those suffering from a hangover their brunch menu and Bloody Mary’s will sort you right out!